bionanotechie/Genome-Assembly-Bacterial/README.md

 The first process would be to use an application like Cyberduck and pull the files from the transfer server to you home for viewing.
 The second would be to use pscp through the windows command prompt.

+After running quast, you should find quast.log files in each assembly directory that was created.

 The statistics that are outputted via QUAST should follow this pattern.

 |Info                    | MaSuRCA   | SOAPdenovo  |           |           | SPAdes    |